LivingLegacyMedia/vowbound/chapter_09.md

 *The network,* Cassian realized. *Just like I saw in the Silent Market.*

 Every Hollow was connected.
 All their humanity flowed through these tethers to a central reservoir.
-And if he could see the connection, maybe he could sever it.
-Cut Torin free from whatever collected all that stolen essence.
+And if he could see the connection, maybe he could disrupt it.
+Not sever it—he didn't think that was possible.
+But disconnect it.

-But the cost...

-The presence in the Silent Market had shown him.
-To sever the connection, Cassian would have to take it into himself first.
 Temporarily.
-Just long enough to break the link.
-Which meant for those few moments, Cassian would be connected to the network.
-Would feel the weight of all those hollow souls.
-Would touch whatever vast reservoir Draven had created.

-And Draven would know.
-Would sense him immediately.
+The presence in the Silent Market had shown him a possibility.
+The tether binding Torin couldn't simply be cut—it had to be anchored to something.
+To someone.
+But if Cassian could take Torin's place in the connection, even for a few minutes, it would give Torin a window.
+A chance to remember.
+To resist.

+And maybe—just maybe—if Torin consciously rejected the connection when it tried to reattach, that rejection would break it permanently.

+Or at least reset the process.
+Buy him more time before the hollowing was complete.

+It was a desperate gamble.
+And the cost...

+Cassian would have to hold the connection himself.
+Feel what it meant to be Hollow.
+Experience the network trying to drain him.
+And if he held it too long, if he couldn't let go in time, he'd become exactly what Torin was now.

 Minutes at most.
-Maybe seconds before Draven responded.
+Maybe less before the emptiness took hold.

 "Cassian?"
 Mira was looking at him with desperate hope.
 "Can you do something?
 Anything?"

-He should say no. Should explain that the risk was too great, that connecting himself to Draven's network could corrupt him, that they needed more time to understand—

-But Torin was looking at Mira with those empty eyes, not recognizing his own sister.
-And the clock was ticking.
-And Cassian had promised.
+He met her eyes.
+"I might be able to disconnect him.
+Temporarily.
+Give you...maybe a brief time...a few minutes where he's free from the network.
+You'll need to reach him in that time—remind him who he is, make him *want* to come back.
+If he fights the connection when I release it, he might be able to break it himself."

+"And if he doesn't fight it?"

+"Then it reconnects.
+And we've gained nothing except maybe giving him more time."
+Cassian's voice was steady despite his fear.
+"There's also a risk.
+I have to hold the connection while he's free.
+If I hold it too long..."

+"You'll become Hollow too," Mira finished, her face pale.

+"Yes."

+"Then we won't let that happen."
+She gripped her brother's hands tighter.
+"Five minutes.
+I can reach him in five minutes."

+Cassian wasn't sure anyone could reach someone that far gone in five minutes.
+But they had to try.

 "Hold him," Cassian said.
-"When I start, don't let go.
-No matter what happens."

-Mira gripped her brother's hands.
-"I won't.
-I promise."
+"When I disconnect him, talk to him.
+Use anything—memories, emotions, anything that might remind him who he was.
+You'll know when time is running out because I'll start to fade.
+When that happens, no matter what, I have to reconnect him."

+Mira nodded, tears already streaming down her face.
+"Do it."

 Cassian knelt before Torin, placed both hands on the young man's chest, and closed his eyes.
 The coin burned hot in his pocket.
 He reached toward it with his mind, entering that gray space where the abstract impressions of value became visible.